TQBio/scMelody/README.md

 Using UMAP and hierarchical clustering for visualization.
 Here, the co-association matrix obtained by scMelody for real data GSE87197 is provided as a in Demo_data file.
 Load the corresponding functions in "Visualization.r" in R environment.

-Using the co-association matrix for real GSE87197 as an example.
+Using the co-association matrix for real dataset GSE87197 as an example.

      cell_label <- read.csv(file = 'celllabels_GSE87197.csv')